 This snack traces its roots to Japan, dating back to the Heian Period during 790 to 1180 AD.
 People in Japan called this treat kakigori.
 Some believe Hawaii’s version of kakigori originated in the town of Yokohama during the 1860s.

 Japanese immigrants first bought this icy treat to Hawaii.
 They were one of many ethnic groups that worked as laborers on the pineapple and sugar cane plantations.
 During their breaks, Japanese plantation workers would carefully shave ice off a large block with their machetes.
-They would then augment the shaved ice with sugar cane syrup or fruit juice for a refreshing treat.
+They would then augment this with sugar cane syrup or fruit juice for a refreshing treat.

 As Japanese laborers gradually moved away from plantation work, some began to open stores and snack shops.
 Here, they also served and sold shave ice in a variety of flavors.
 Once available only on Sundays, this sugary snack soon became immensely popular among residents and tourists alike.